 - 1. Make sure background documentation, including Historic Structure Reports or Building Condition Surveys, if any, are up to date. - 2.
-Have a final set of drawings, plans and specifications for the project. - 3.
-Contact MDF in advance to ensure that the drawings, plans and specifications for the project meet the SOIS. - 4.
-Make background documentation and drawings, plans and specifications available for review when soliciting estimates.
-Provide an opportunity for on-site walkthrough. - 5.
+Have a final set of drawings and specifications for the project. - 3.
+Contact the Commission in advance to ensure that the drawings and specifications for the project meet the SOIS prior to June 14, 2025. - 4.
+Make background documentation and drawings and specifications available for review when soliciting estimates.
+Provide an opportunity for on-site walkthroughs. - 5.
 Solicit estimates from as many qualified providers as possible before completing the project budget in the application.
 Submit all estimates with the application.
 Remember, consultants and contractors cannot be hired until after a signed and approved grant agreement has been executed with MDF. - 6.
 Calculate labor costs carefully.
-Any minimum wage labor (paid or donated) must be calculated at the Executive Order minimum wage rate, or at the state minimum wage rate, whichever is higher.
-Currently the higher of the two is the state minimum wage, which is at \$12.15 per hour.
-On January 1, 2022, the state minimum wage will rise to \$12.75 per hour and the Executive Order minimum wage will rise to \$15.00/hour.
-Consult https://www.whitehouse.gov/briefing-room/presidential-actions/2021/04/27/executive-order-on-increasing-the-minimum-wage-for-federal-contractors/ for more information on the Executive Order minimum wage rate and how it may change during the course of the project. - 7.
+Any minimum wage labor (paid or donated) must be calculated at the federal or state minimum wage rate, whichever is higher. - 7.
 Be certain to include donated time or services as costs. - 8.
-Have a process in place to track costs and payments and a person responsible for this process so that any changes to the budget can be identified as early as possible. - 9.
-Calculate the non-federal match carefully.
-Remember, the match is a percentage of the overall project budget and based on population.
-See page 8 for sliding scale. - 10.
-Include a line item for professional services personnel who meet the SOIS Professional Qualification Standards if such a person is not already part of the project team. - 11.
-Be aware that grant agreement awards cannot be made to a former employee, contractor or professional who has developed or has drafted bid specifications, requirements, a statement of work, an invitation for bids, and/or a request for proposals for a particular procurement.
+The cost for photo documentation for the preservation easement is an allowable budget expense.
+You do not need to hire a professional photographer, but they should be skilled. - 9.
+Have a process in place to track costs and payments and a person responsible for this process so that any changes to the budget can be identified as early as possible. - 10.
+If your total project budget is over the maximum award of \$200,000 you must show where your additional funding is coming from for the overall project in the Budget by Funding Source Spreadsheet. - 11.
+Include a line item for professional services personnel who meet the SOIS Professional Qualification Standards if such a person is not already part of the project team.

+12. Be aware that grant agreement awards cannot be made to a former employee, contractor or professional who has developed or has drafted bid specifications, requirements, a statement of work, an invitation for bids, and/or a request for proposals for a particular procurement.